École nationale des ponts et chaussées: PhDs

 The laboratories of the school host many PhD students (and classical CIFRE theses) wishing to engage in research, the financing of which is done mainly through corporate chairs.
 Ecole nationale des ponts et chaussées was welcoming, in 2023–2024, 673 PhD students and postdoctoral fellows in its 12 laboratories.

 The Ingénieur programme students have the opportunity to complete their training with a PhD in the school's laboratories, or to prepare for it by pursuing a research Masters in these laboratories during their third year.

 École des Ponts Business School

-École des Ponts Business School is the business school of École des Ponts.
-It offers five types of programmes: Undergraduate Programs in International Management, The fully accredited Solvay-Ponts full-time MBA, the Executive MBA, the recently launched Executive DBA and the Custom & Corporate Programme.
+École des Ponts Business School is the graduate business school of École des Ponts, one of France's oldest and most prestigious Grandes Écoles, founded by royal decree of Louis XV in 1747.

-Students from École des Ponts benefit from the proximity with the business school in two ways: they can, in parallel to their engineering studies, take the business school's undergraduate "course in International Management (cIM)" and have the opportunity to pursue its MBA in their last year of study.

-In coopération with the École nationale de l'aviation civile, the school offers an Executive MBA in aviation in Morocco and China.

-The focus of the newly launched Executive-DBA is practical, rather than theoretical.
-The profile of applicants is therefore different than most PhD programs.
+The business school was founded in 1987 by Célia Russo as the ENPC School of International Management, later renamed École des Ponts Business School.
+At the time, embedding an English-language, internationally taught MBA programme within a traditional French engineering grande école was unconventional and met resistance, as it broke with the dominant model of French management education.
+It became the first MBA-granting programme of its kind at a French engineering grande école.